NextGenSoftwareUK/Our-World-OASIS-API-HoloNET-HoloUnity-And-.NET-HDK/README.md

 | [Mastodon](https://joinmastodon.org/) | Distributed twitter style network of micro blogging servers using the Fediverse. | Coming Soon...
 | [Diaspora](https://diasporafoundation.org/) | Another distributed social network | Coming Soon...

+**More coming soon...**

-If you know of any other open protocols/platforms/networks that you feel are part of the new internet (Web 3.0) we are all co-creating then please do get in touch on ourworld@nextgensoftware.co.uk and let us know, thank you! :)
+If you know of any other open protocols/platforms/networks that you feel are part of the new internet (Web 3.0) we are all co-creating then please do get in touch on [ourworld@nextgensoftware.co.uk](mailto:ourworld@nextgensoftware.co.uk) and let us know, thank you! :)

 ### OASIS Open Standards